-The WSOS specifies the knowledge, understanding, and specific skills that underpin international best practice in technical and vocational performance.
-It should reflect a shared global understanding of what the associated work role(s) or occupation(s) represent for industry and business (www.worldskills.org/WSOS).
+The WSSS specifies the knowledge, understanding, and specific skills that underpin international best practice in technical and vocational performance.
+It should reflect a shared global understanding of what the associated work role(s) or occupation(s) represent for industry and business (www.worldskills.org/WSSS).

-The skill competition is intended to reflect international best practice as described by the WSOS, and to the extent that it is able to.
-The Standard is therefore a guide to the required training and preparation for the skill competition.
+The skill competition is intended to reflect international best practice as described by the WSSS, and to the extent that it is able to.
+The Standards Specification is therefore a guide to the required training and preparation for the skill competition.

 In the skill competition the assessment of knowledge and understanding will take place through the assessment of performance.
-There will only be separate tests of knowledge and understanding where there is an overwhelming reason for these.
+There will not be separate tests of knowledge and understanding.

-The Standard is divided into distinct sections with headings and reference numbers added.
+The Standards Specification is divided into distinct sections with headings and reference numbers added.

-Each section is assigned a percentage of the total marks to indicate its relative importance within the Standards.
-This is often referred to as the "weighting".
+Each section is assigned a percentage of the total marks to indicate its relative importance within the Standards Specification.
 The sum of all the percentage marks is 100.
-The weightings determine the distribution of marks within the Marking Scheme.

-Through the Test Project, the Marking Scheme will assess only those skills that are set out in the Standards Specification.
-They will reflect the Standards as comprehensively as possible within the constraints of the skill competition.
+The Marking Scheme and Test Project will assess only those skills that are set out in the Standards Specification.
+They will reflect the Standards Specification as comprehensively as possible within the constraints of the skill competition.

-The Marking Scheme will follow the allocation of marks within the Standards to the extent practically possible.
-A variation of up to five percent is allowed, provided that this does not distort the weightings assigned by the Standards.
+The Marking Scheme and Test Project will follow the allocation of marks within the Standards Specification to the extent practically possible.
+A variation of five percent is allowed, provided that this does not distort the weightings assigned by the Standards Specification.